 Hi, I'm Mark.
-I run a nonprofit, the Charter Cities Institute, which is building the ecosystem for charter cities.
-Before this I worked as Lead Economist for a fund investing in early stage charter cities.
+I think a lot about progress, governance, social dynamics, and new cities.
+I am the founder and Executive Chairman of the Charter Cities Institute, a nonprofit building the ecosystem for charter cities.
+I spend most of my time as CEO of Braavos Cities, a charter city development company.
 I have a PhD in economics from George Mason University and a BS in Math from the University of Maryland, College Park.

 Inspired by Patrick Collison's Fast page, I thought it worthwhile to build a list of examples of social change.
 One of they key challenges of the 21st century is rebuilding our institutions for the digital age.
 Examples of past successes of social change can help inform that approach.